-The west London neighbourhood of Notting Hill has a rich cultural history that’s celebrated in style at the colourful carnival every August.
+The West London neighbourhood of Notting Hill has a rich cultural history that’s celebrated in style at the colourful carnival every August.
 But you don’t have to wait until summer to enjoy the area.
 By staying at one of these hotels, you’ll have the likes of Portobello Road on your doorstep.
-With more than 1,000 traders selling collectables and vintage bric-a-brac, here’s your chance to browse the world’s largest antiques market.
-And if it’s food, drink or shopping you’re after, some of the best in the capital are here too.
+With more than 1,000 traders selling collectables and vintage bric-à-brac, here’s your chance to browse the world’s largest antiques market.
+And if it’s food, drink or shopping you’re after, some of the best in the capital is here, too.

 This quirky B&B offers something a bit different: from the beautifully decorated period rooms to the daily breakfast-in-bed service, there are lots of thoughtful touches.
 Each room is en-suite, and there’s a shared kitchen should guests wish to cook for themselves.
 Conveniently located close to Portobello Road Market, it’s a bohemian bolthole offering an authentic West London experience.

 On the corner of Ladbroke Grove and Chesterton Road, the polished Portobello House sits bang in the middle of the action.
 The perfect spot for couples looking for a romantic getaway, it has light-filled rooms that are whimsical and contemporary, with accents from Laura Ashley.
 Don’t miss the Sunday roast, or the hotel bar – great for people-watching – which serves Spanish tapas.
 It also hosts gin-tasting masterclasses and live music at weekends, all amid a modern English setting.